Ocali Country Days Festival

 Ocali Country Days started in 1995 as a fundraiser for the Silver River Museum and Environmental Education Center and has become a very popular annual event.
-The first four days of the festival are open to school groups only and the public is invited on the weekend.
+The first three days of the festival are open to school groups only and the public is invited on the weekend.

 Visitors experience old time music, storytellers, and historical re-enactors portraying North Central Florida during the 1800's.
 Traditional crafts such as sugarcane syrup making, blacksmithing, quilting, spinning, woodworking, and more are demonstrated.
 Vendors also offer unique crafts and food for sale.

 While here, visitors may tour the Silver River Museum, ride on a jeep tram through the state park (weekend only), tour a Civil War encampment, or meet Seminole Tribal members to learn about Native American culture in Florida.

 Festival admission for school groups (Wednesday-Friday 9 am – 2 pm) is $4.00 per person.
 Festival admission for the public (Saturday-Sunday 9 am – 4 pm) is $5.00 per person with children under six admitted free.
 State Park admission and parking are free.

 All proceeds benefit educational programs at the Silver River Museum and Environmental Education Center.
 This is our major annual fundraiser and we hope to see you here!